d1b1/liesl-trimnell/index.md

           How I help.
         </h2>
         <p class="fs-5 text-body-secondary">
-          I offer packages to get your comfortable with the hosting process, and options to tune and refine your properties, as well as day to day management.
+          I offer packages to get you comfortable with the hosting process, and options to tune and refine your properties, as well as day-to-day management.
         </p>
       </div>